Are you losing talent?

 How I can help

-Supporting women through the maternity transition is an effective way to make sure your organisation retains and develops women, so that you keep your talent in your business.
+Research shows that supporting women through the maternity transition is an effective way to make sure your organisation retains and develops women, so you keep your talent in your business.
 Giving women maternity coaching impacts positively in so many ways - saving on recruitment costs, and building a female talent pipeline that will ensure your organisation increases its age and gender diversity at senior levels and closes that gender pay gap.
 It also helps make sure you're not losing talent to your competitors.

-Bringing more women returners into your business will mean your organisation will capitalise on all the knowledge these experienced professional women have to offer.
-Simple changes in your recruitment strategies and your working culture will make a huge difference to your effectiveness in attracting and retaining women returners.
-I offer a consultancy service that shows organisations how to recruit and keep their women returners, using a toolkit of proven strategies that really do work.
+Bringing more women returners into your business and putting a maternity-support framework in place will mean your organisation will capitalise on all the knowledge and expertise your maternity returners have to offer.
+Simple changes in your recruitment strategies, your maternity benefits, and introducing a family-friendly working culture will make a huge difference to your effectiveness in attracting and retaining maternity returners.
+I offer a consultancy service that shows organisations how to recruit, retain and develop maternity returners, using a toolkit of proven strategies that really do work.

-To discuss the best solution for your organisation, please email to arrange a consultation
+To discuss the best solution for your organisation, please email firstname.lastname@example.org to arrange a consultation

 Emma has worked at director level in a variety of sectors, including publishing and recruitment, and was promoted to executive-board level at Hobsons plc, a former subsiduary of the Daily Mail Group by the time she had reached her mid-thirties.
 She gained extensive, first-hand business expertise in business transformation and leadership.